 Oxford County Master Gardener Volunteers

-Oxford County Master Gardener Volunteer Training
+Oxford County Master Gardener Volunteer Program

 Maine’s Master Gardener Program provides participants with approximately 60 hours of in-depth training on a variety of gardening topics including soil, composting, fruits, vegetables, ornamentals, pest control and more.
 Trainees receive current, research-based information from UMaine Extension educators and industry experts.